Event System

 import json

-from pydoll.browser.chrome import Chrome
+from pydoll.browser.chromium import Chrome

 from pydoll.constants import By

-from pydoll.events import NetworkEvents
+from pydoll.protocol.network.events import NetworkEvent

 async def multi_tab_scraping():